genderkit/genderkit/_articles/vocal-fold-relaxation.md

 It is also possible to increase the mass of the vocal chords by injecting them with fat from other parts of the body.
 This approach normally requires periodic "top up" injections {% cite antoni2017 -l 329 %}.

-Both techniques are current rarely used.
+Both techniques are currently rarely used.

 ### References